 Let’s take a look at what the Inter-Agency Task Force (IATF) implemented.

-This list is updated every 15 days or as frequent as necessary depending on the condition of COVID-19 cases in a particular country.
+This list is updated every 15 days or as frequently as necessary depending on the condition of COVID-19 cases in a particular country.

 There you have it.
-Hope this helps you with your future plans of returning to Philippines.
+Hope this helps you with your future plans of returning to the Philippines.